What happens when I find a property?

 What kind of tenancy agreement will I sign?

 The most regularly used agreement is an Assured Short-hold Tenancy Agreement.
 This agreement will be for an initial fixed term usually of six months, after which the tenancy will lapse automatically into a periodic month-to-month basis unless a further contract by either the tenant or landlord is required.

 What costs are involved, rent & damage deposit?

-In addition to the application fee, we will expect rent of the first month and a security deposit usually equivalent to one month’s rental, unless otherwise stated.
+One month and a security deposit equivalent to five weeks rent.
 Your deposit will be protected with the Deposit Protection Service.